sg55kg/algorithmic-wl-program/README.md

 etc.)

 # To do:
--The program class has been restructured, and now work needs to be done on passing information from the month objects to their individual week objects.
-Now the ratios between the lifts will need to start fitting into the picture in order to determine not only total volume, but also how specifically what percentage of the total volume will go to each exercise type.
+-Weeks now divide up the total monthly(micro-cycle) volume, and now the week class needs a way to create individual days, which will further divide up the volume amongst themselves.

+Right now a lot of code is being rewritten between classes, and it would be more efficient for the child objects to inherit certain methods and values from their parent object to get rid of the redundant code.
+Once I get the days splitting up volume properly, I will go back and rework how the classes are set up.